lvjiaxuan/release/README.md

 > [!NOTE]
 > **About author**
 >
-> To be able to generate the format of `@authorName` for the interaction in the GitHub's release note, I need to fetch the GitHub Rest API.
+> To generate the format of `@authorName` for the interaction in the GitHub's release note, I need to fetch the GitHub Rest API.
 However, it occurred to me that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for an IP.
 >
 > So we have to pass a [GitHub PAT](https://github.com/settings/tokens?type=beta) by `--token` when encountering this situation 😔.
 >